COVID-19 Update: Read messageHide message »

 Control your usage and reduce your monthly bill using this guide.
 It covers four drivers of high energy costs and describes simple steps you can take on your own.

-An energy audit is a thorough, room-by-room assessment performed by a certified contractor using diagnostic equipment such as infrared imaging and blower door testing.
-To get the most out of your audit, follow these tips so you’re prepared when the contractor arrives.
+An energy assessment is a room-by-room inspection of your home by an energy professional.
+Assessments range from a visual walk to identify the largest efficiency opportunities, to a full audit that includes diagnostic testing such as a blower door test and infrared imaging.
+To get the most out of your assessment, follow these tips so you’re prepared when the energy professional arrives.

 Learn how an investment in energy efficient lighting can reduce your monthly electric bill and improve the space in your small business.

 A heat pump helps you to maintain a comfortable temperature in your home year-round while using less energy than many other heating and cooling systems such as baseboard electric heat, propane, or oil.
 As with any heating and cooling option, you’ll want to consider your home’s unique setup and layout to determine if a heat pump is right for you.

 With a smart thermostat, you can make the most of your heating system without wasting money or energy.

 Try quick fixes first, or tackle long-term solutions.

 A heat pump is a sophisticated air conditioner that can also heat your home or business in winter.

 Try these lighting tips to help manage your energy use during the long nights in fall and winter.